-These destinations are on outside of the coastal towns of Rio San Juan and Cabrera in the northeastern part of the Dominican Republic.
-It's just a day trip outside of Puerto Plata, so it makes for a perfect Saturday adventure for our ILP volunteers who are volunteering here for the semester.
+These destinations are outside of the coastal towns of Rio San Juan and Cabrera in the northeastern part of the Dominican Republic.
+It's just a day trip outside of Puerto Plata, so it makes a perfect Saturday adventure for our ILP volunteers who are volunteering here for the semester.

-This post outlines all of our favorite things to see and do in this part of the island, with all the details mapped out for you — so you can just take this blog post and use it as a guide for your own visit here.
-Plan on a pretty full day of favorite activities like beach hopping, cacao tours, and the beautifully blue Dudu lagoon.
+This post outlines all of our favorite things to see and do in this part of the island, with all the details mapped out for you — so you can take this blog post and use it as a guide for your own visit here.
+Plan on a full day of favorite activities like beach hopping, cacao tours, and the beautifully blue Dudu lagoon.

 Transportation + Logistics

-This corner of the country is just east of Puerto Plata, about 3ish hours down the coast.
+This corner of the country is just east of Puerto Plata, about 3 hours down the coast.
 You have a few different options when it comes to getting here from Puerto Plata, outlined below:

-The most affordable option is taking a gua-gua, which is essentially a jump on-jump off mode of transportation that makes frequent stops.
+The most affordable option is taking a gua-gua, which is essentially a jump on–jump off mode of transportation that makes frequent stops.
 The pro is that it's ridiculously cheap and so much more affordable than hiring a private driver, but it's also the least convenient.
 They can be tricky to figure out if you're not familiar with the area.
-And there's also several stops I'm suggesting you visit on your way to the Lagoon, and gua-guas are usually more convenient if you're just headed to one destination.
+And there are also several stops I'm suggesting you visit on your way to the Lagoon, and gua-guas are usually more convenient if you're just headed to one destination.